cncf/k8s-conformance/terms-conditions/Certified_Kubernetes_Terms.md

 #### Qualifying Offerings and Self-Testing

 _Eligible Versions_.
-A Qualifying Offering may be initially self-certified for (1) the then-current minor (x.y) official release of Kubernetes, and (2) the immediately-preceding minor (x.y-1) official release of Kubernetes; provided, in each case, that CNCF has made available a testing evaluation program for that version of Kubernetes.
+A Qualifying Offering may be initially self-certified for (1) the then-current minor (x.y) official release of Kubernetes, and (2) the two immediately-preceding minor (x.y-1 and x.y-2) official releases of Kubernetes; provided, in each case, that CNCF has made available a testing evaluation program for that version of Kubernetes.

-Example: Following the release of Kubernetes v1.10, a new Qualifying Offering may be initially self-certified for Kubernetes v1.10 or v1.9, but not for v1.8.
+Example: Following the release of Kubernetes v1.11, a new Qualifying Offering may be initially self-certified for Kubernetes v1.11, v1.10 or v1.9, but not for v1.8.

 _Self-Testing Process_.
 The Certified Kubernetes Marks and Participant Kubernetes Combinations are intended to be used with Participants’ goods and services that are Qualifying Offerings.
 The Certification Guide contains details about the self-testing process and the specific tests that must be passed for a Participant’s offering to be a Qualifying Offering.
 A Participant confirms that its goods and services are Qualifying Offerings by demonstrating that its offerings have successfully passed all of the self-tests set forth in the Certification Guide.
 CNCF will make available a testing evaluation program that Participants will use to determine whether the self-tests are passed or failed.